Thank you for purchasing the ADTR Coil Over Suspension system. Below you’ll see some helpful information and pictures

 - We suggest replacing the lower Delrin spring washer (Item # 5) with the supplied QA1 thrust bearings.
 The orientation is as follows: washer / thrust bearing / washer and that goes on the bottom spring seat.
 DO install the Delrin spring washer (Item # 5) as instructed on the upper spring seat.
 See attached pics for reference:

 - The standard front spring is an 8″ 650# rate spring.
-If you take everything apart and unbox everything (not suggested) just make sure you don’t mix up the front springs with the rear springs.
+If you unpack and unbox everything at once (not suggested) just make sure you don’t mix up the front springs with the rear springs.
 Rear spring info is detailed below for reference.